 Some companies will match their employees' 401(k) contributions up to a certain amount or percentage, no strings attached.
-If your employer offers matched 401(k) plans, consider contributing the maximum amount allowed in order to take full advantage of the opportunity.
+If your employer offers a 401(k) plan with a match, consider contributing at least the amount necessary to take full advantage of the opportunity.